gabrielmorais4/NanoTekSpice/README.md

 * `input=value` : changes the value of an input.
 This does not apply to `Clock`, `False` and `True`.
 * `simulate` : runs the simulation.
 * `loop` : continuously runs the simulation until SIGINT is received.
-* `dump` : prints detailed information about the simulation.

 ## Circuits